 “Now calm down everyone… I understand what everyone is thinking, but this beast-kin is from a rare species of snow wolves.
 They are known to possess great strength and endurance, and through our appraisal marble we found out that this girl is actually already Level 9!”

 “Level 9…” My eyes widened to Miledy’s introduction on the demihuman girl.
 There were a few voices of praise that roused the crowd too.
 However it wasn’t her level that made the girl more attractive.
-It was the fact that she could level up.
-This meant that she was an Ascendant.
+After all, most of Halvan's adventurers I overheard on the guild counters were roughly Level 15 to 40s.
+That is why a simple level 9 wasn't enough to entice the bidders.
+It was the more crucial fact that the demihuman girl could level up.
+A trait that allows her to raise her growth up to that level, only meant that she was in fact, an Ascendant!
 An Ascendant beast-kin, it was considerably rare to see one.
+I had no doubt in my mind that she would be heavily bidded for.
+No matter how much one detests their kind, it was a known fact that demihumans had far superior physical aptitude than humans.
+They were promising war potential in a party.

 “As they say, it’s easier to see the girl in person.
 Bring her in.”
 Miledy beckoned the stage helper.